I tried basic authentication using Apache

 vi vhost.conf

-Write ServerName and DocumentRoot in vhost.conf.
+Enter the ServerName and DocumentRoot in the vhost.conf file

 <VirtualHost *:80>ServerName example.com DocumentRoot /var/www/vhosts/example.com/public_html</VirtualHost>

-Restart apache for the settings to take effect.
+Restart Apache for the settings to take effect

 systemctl restart httpd